uvarc/rc-website/content/userinfo/rivanna/slurm.md

 SLURM_JOB_NODELIST
 ```

-SLURM passes all environment variables from the shell in which the `sbatch` or `salloc` (or `ijob`) command was run.
+Slurm passes all environment variables from the shell in which the `sbatch` or `salloc` (or `ijob`) command was run.
 To override this behavior in an `sbatch` script, add

 ```
 #SBATCH --export=NONE